Occupational Therapy Internships in Cambodia

 Occupational Therapy Placements in Cambodia with Projects Abroad

 If you have completed at least a year of occupational therapy related studies (but less than three years), you will have the opportunity to work at a center that cares for babies and children who have a variety of physical or mental disabilities.
-The center is home to orphans, abandoned babies, and children from the city and other provinces, and the children here are vulnerable and require constant care.
+The center accommodates children from the city and other provinces, most of whom are vulnerable and require constant care.
 It is important that you have a positive attitude and a willingness to help disabled children.

 The physical therapy department at the center has a basic schedule for the children, allowing them to have quality time in the physical therapy room as often as possible.
 Each child has different needs: some are learning to walk while others suffer from muscular problems.
 Other children need to have their joints massaged regularly to maintain their physical health.
 Extra help from interns with these tasks will allow more children to use the room and get treatment on a regular basis.
 The physical therapy room is relatively well equipped by Cambodian standards, with a variety of equipment including cushions, balls, mats, and specialized chairs.